flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

    ```bash
    git checkout -b your_app_name
    ```
    The name of the branch has no incidence on the submission and at no point in the submission will you need to change it.
-Doing so will make github close the Pull Request.
+Doing so will make GitHub close the Pull Request.
 1. Add your app’s manifest to the branch, commit it and push the commit
 1. Open a pull request against the `new-pr` branch on GitHub.
 Please make sure to title the Pull Request with the name of the application.
 Example "Add org.example.MyAwesomeApp".
 1. Your pull request will then be reviewed by the Flathub reviewers.
 Keep in mind that the reviewers are volunteers.